OpenMarket – October 7, 2020

 For years, the big US carriers have wanted to stop businesses communicating with customers via long codes designed for person-to-person (P2P) use.
-They instead want this traffic to be transported via 10DLC originators sanctioned for application-to-person (A2P) messaging.
+They now instead want this traffic to be transported via dedicated short codes or 10DLC numbers sanctioned for application-to-person (A2P) messaging.

 How to vet your SMS long code use cases

 To protect their 10DLC routes, Verizon, AT&T, T-Mobile and Sprint want to make sure the traffic being sent on them won’t result in bad messaging experiences for their customers.

 In other words, they want to keep spam and smishing off their network.
 Some carriers will require brands to obtain trust or RISQ (Routine Information and Services Quality) scores from independent verification agencies.
 This is just one of the 10DLC set-up processes that is automated by the Numbers 10DLC tool.

 Each carrier has its own policies and processes.
 Here’s what we know so far:

 Verizon doesn’t require businesses to obtain a trust score.
 Instead it is using filters to block any traffic it deems to be a spam risk.
 It has not yet set out plans to limit throughput for 10DLC use cases, but you can expect healthy TPS (transaction per second) rates of around 30.
 They will allocate throughput in much the same way they do for short codes today.